-(Postponement of Expiry of Prescription Period for Intervention by the Transferee of a Right)
+(Postponement of the Expiration of the Prescription Period If the Transferee of a Right Intervenes in Litigation)

-- Article 49 (1) If a person has intervened in litigation pursuant to the provisions of Article 47, paragraph (1) by asserting that, while the litigation has been pending, the person has accepted by transfer the whole or part of the right that is the subject matter of litigation, with respect to the postponement of expiry of the prescription period, a judicial claim is deemed to have been made at the time when the litigation first became pending. - (2) In a case prescribed in the preceding paragraph, the intervention has the effect of compliance with the statutory time frame, retroactively to the time when the litigation first became pending.
+- Article 49 (1) If, while litigation is pending, a person asserting that the whole or part of the rights that are the subject of that litigation have been transferred to them intervenes in the litigation pursuant to the provisions of Article 47, paragraph (1) a judicial claim is deemed to have been filed at the time when the litigation first became pending, as it concerns postponing the expiration of the prescription period. - (2) In a case provided for in the preceding paragraph, the intervention gives rise to the effect of compliance with statutory time frames, retroactive to the time when the litigation first became pending.